TheForwardDev/doc/en/components/flash.md

 <a name="toast"></a>
 ## Toast

 To display toast notifications, it is necessary for the `$withToast` flag in the `Flash` component to be set to `true`.
-Add the `toast` array to the session with the following values:
+Add the "toast" array to the session with the following values:

 ```php
 session()->flash('toast', [